Brew Method

 Traditional metal-filter brewers shape body and texture through slow flow, metal filtration, and serving style.

-With Neapolitan Flip, for more intensity, adjust grind and heat before overfilling the brewer.
-Too much coffee or pressure can make the cup harsh rather than richer.
+With Neapolitan Flip, for more intensity, adjust grind and dose before overfilling the brewer.
+Too fine a grind can choke the drip and taste harsh rather than richer.

 Common Mistakes